orbitalquark/textadept/docs/api.md

 This set of key bindings is pretty standard among other text editors, at least for basic editing commands and movements.

-These bindings are designed to be as consistent as possible between operating systems and platforms so that users familiar with one set of bindings can intuit a given binding on another OS or platform, minimizing the need for memorization.
+These bindings are designed to be as consistent as possible between operating systems and user interfaces so that users familiar with one set of bindings can intuit a given binding on another OS or UI, minimizing the need for memorization.

 In general, bindings for macOS are the same as for Windows/Linux/BSD except the "Control" modifier key on Windows/Linux/BSD is replaced by "Command" (⌘) and the "Alt" modifier key